DavidDock/works-of-wes-anderson/TESTING.md

 #### Results

-* If user presses edit, the form ppultes correctly - pass
-* When comment is edited the message reads awiting approval - pass
-* Admin can see edited comment - pass
-* User can see pending approval message and styles in member area - pass
+All acceptance criteria is met.
+If the user presses the edit button the form scrolls into view, popultes correctly and changes instruction message.
+This all makes the process of editing the comment straight forward.

 ### 28 Member Can Delete Comments

+As a Logged in Member I would like to delete my comment if I want my comment removed.

 #### Acceptance Criteria